Virtual retractions in free constructions: Introduction

 The rest of the paper is devoted to investigating property (VRC).
 We start by characterizing it as a certain residual property: \begin{cor} The following are equivalent for a group $G$: \begin{itemize} \item[(i)] $G$ has (VRC); \item[(ii)] for every $g \in G$ there is a finitely generated virtually abelian group $P$ and a homomorphism $\varphi:G \to P$ such that $\varphi$ is injective on $\langle g \rangle$; \item[(iii)] for every finitely generated virtually abelian subgroup $H \leqslant G$ there is a finitely generated virtually abelian group $P$ and a homomorphism $\varphi:G \to P$ such that $\varphi$ is injective on $H$. \end{itemize} \end{cor} Thus a group $G$ has (VRC) if and only if for every element $g \in G$ there is a homomorphism to a finitely generated virtually abelian group $P$ preserving the order of $g$.
 This characterization turns out to be very useful and shows that (VRC) is a generalization of the \emph{RFRS} condition, which was employed in various virtual fibering results by Agol \cite{Agol-virt_fib}, Kielak \cite{Kielak}, Fisher \cite{Fisher}, and others.
 Indeed, in \cite[Theorem~6.3]{Ok-Sch} it is proved that a finitely generated group is RFRS if and only if it is residually (locally indicable virtually abelian).
 Since locally indicable groups are torsion-free, we can conclude that finitely generated RFRS groups have (VRC).
 However, the class of (VRC) groups is much larger, as it includes many wreath products that need not be virtually torsion-free (see \cite[Theorem~9.4]{virtprops}).
 We also exhibit finitely generated locally indicable free-by-free groups with (VRC) that are not virtually RFRS (see \Cref{ex:VRC_not_virt_RFRS} below).

 Property (VRC) is much more robust than (LR): it is stable under taking arbitrary subgroups, finite index supergroups, direct products and fundamental groups of finite graphs of groups with finite edge groups \cite{virtprops}.
-In \cite{virtprops} the second author showed that every \emph{virtually special} group, in the sense of Haglund and Wise \cite{Haglund-Wise} (i.e., a group virtually embedded in a right angled Artin group), has (VRC), which includes many groups studied in Geometric Group Theory.
+Minasyan \cite{virtprops} showed that every \emph{virtually special} group, in the sense of Haglund and Wise \cite{Haglund-Wise} (i.e., a group virtually embedded in a right angled Artin group), has (VRC), which includes many groups studied in Geometric Group Theory.

 However, (VRC) does not always behave nicely under extensions.
 For instance, a virtually polycyclic group has (VRC) if and only if it is virtually abelian \cite[Proposition~9.1]{virtprops}.

 \begin{ex} The group $G$ from \Cref{ex:amalgam_of_two_virt_Z^n_gps} has (VRC) if and only if it has (LR).
 Indeed, if $G$ has (VRC) then the abelian normal subgroup $N \n G$ must be a virtual retract, by \cite[Proposition~1.5]{virtprops}.
 It follows that the image of $G$ in $\mathrm{Out}(N)$ must be finite (see \Cref{lem:nvr->finite_image}), so $x$ and $y$ generate a finite subgroup of $\mathrm{GL}(n, \Z)$. \end{ex}